-TheDream.US offers scholarships to DACA and undocumented students attending eligible postsecondary institutions across the country.
-In Alaska, undocumented and DACA students may be eligible for a scholarship to attend the following out-of-state institutions:
+TheDream.US is a national organization that offers scholarships to DACA and undocumented students attending eligible postsecondary institutions across the country.
+In Alaska, undocumented and DACA students may be eligible for an out-of-state scholarship to attend the following institutions:

 Alaska does not appear to have statewide legislation that affirmatively extends occupational and professional licensure to undocumented individuals, including DACA recipients.